solidjs/solid-start/docs/api/useLocation.md

 ### Getting a reactive object describing the current URL location

 The `useLocation` hook gives you a reactive object describing the current URL location.
 It is a wrapper around the [Location](https://developer.mozilla.org/en-US/docs/Web/API/Location) object from the browser.
-Since its a store, you can use it in any reactive context and you will subscribe to changes to that part of the URL.
+Since it's a store, you can use it in any reactive context, and you will be subscribed to changes to that part of the URL.

 ```tsx twoslash {4,6}
 import { useLocation } from "solid-start";